A Bit More About Me

 Storyteller at Heart

+You can read about my writing struggles on the Sydney Review of Books Writers at Work series, Fight or Flight.
 I have a Masters of Creative Writing, attended the 2014 Residential Editorial Program, and was a joint winner of the 2014 Anne Edgeworth Fellowship.
+Both of which helped me do work that would become Ghost Bird.
 I have previously published poetry and short fiction in Etchings Indigenous: Treaty (2011), By Close of Business (Us Mob Writing 2013), VerityLa’s Ochre Lines (2017) and Too Deadly: our voice, our way, our business (2017).
 I also came second in the Feminartsy Memoir Award 2018 for my piece, Story ends, is, begins.

 I worked for seven years as a public servant, another seven years in publishing, and I still do some freelance editing/proofreading and consultant work.
 I am passionate about culturally appropriate writing and publishing.
 I am a member of Us Mob Writing, the First Nations Australia Writers Network, the Canberra Speculative Fiction Guild, the ACT Writers Centre and the Canberra Society of Editors.